andremmfaria/rexis/guides/WritingHeuristicRules.md

 - `label_overrides`: `rule_id -> label` to force a label if that rule fires.

 You can override defaults at runtime by providing a YAML/JSON rules file to the analyser; it is merged into the defaults.

+Notes:
+- In `max` mode, `base` acts as a floor only when there are no rule hits; otherwise the maximum weighted rule contribution is used.
+- `label_overrides` are applied first: if any hit rule id is present in `label_overrides`, its label wins regardless of score.

 ### Example YAML override